ammar-tanwar/bloglearnbay/posts/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career.md

 * Overall, this is a great time for supply chain experts and data scientists to work on important academic research and come up with ideas and solutions that will have a long-term impact on the world.
 * Employers are looking for skilled data scientists who can apply their knowledge to the problems their companies are having with their supply chains, as well as to academic research in the field.
-* One of the best ways to get the skills you need to become a data scientist or start a new job is to get more education, like[ Learnbay’s data science course](https://www.learnbay.co/data-science-course/).
+* One of the best ways to get the skills you need to become a data scientist or start a new job is to get more education, like <a href="https://www.learnbay.co/data-science-course-training-in-bangalore" target="_blank">Learnbay’s data science course</a>.
 * Students learn how to process, model, evaluate, and draw conclusions from data through these programs, which will help them when they start their businesses in the future.

 ### What do Supply Chain Data Scientists get paid?

-People who work in[ Supply Chain data science](https://www.payscale.com/research/US/Job=Data_Scientist/Salary/749e089b/Supply-Chain) make on average 14.3 lakhs a year, according to the 56 profiles.
+People who work in <a href="https://www.payscale.com/research/US/Job=Data_Scientist/Salary/749e089b/Supply-Chain" target="_blank">Supply Chain data science</a>make on average 14.3 lakhs a year, according to the 56 profiles.
 They make between 5.0 lakhs and 28.2 lakhs per year.
 Those in the top 10% earn more than £18.4 lakhs a year.

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/E-Commerce4.png"   class="img"  /></img>